UDC-GAC/SeQual-Stream/README.md

 ### Group Filters (only in batch mode)

 * **DISTINCT**: Filters duplicated sequences maintaining the ones with the highest quality (if they have associated quality).
-* **ALMOSTDISTINCT**: Filters duplicated sequences maintaining the ones with the highest quality (if they have associated quality), allowing an indicated margin of differences (for example, two sequences with 2 differents bases can be considered equals if the specified limit allows it).
+* **ALMOSTDISTINCT**: Filters duplicated sequences maintaining the ones with the highest quality (if they have associated quality), allowing an indicated margin of differences (for example, two sequences with two different bases can be considered equal if the specified limit allows it).
 * **REVERSEDISTINCT**: Filters reverse sequences maintaining the ones with the highest quality (if they have associated quality).
 For example, the reverse sequence of ATG is GTA.
 * **COMPLEMENTDISTINCT**: Filters complementary sequences maintaining the ones with the highest quality (if they have associated quality).
 For example, the complementary sequence of ATG is TAC.
 * **REVERSECOMPLEMENTDISTINCT**: Filters reverse complementary sequences maintaining the ones with the highest quality (if they have associated quality).
 For example, the reverse complementary sequence of ATG is CAT.